vitonsky/blog/posts/2023/march/design-system-guide/2023-03-18-design-system-guide.md

 ## Design system structure

-A design system is a documentation that contains a key principles and guides with how to apply a principles to a specific technologies.
+A design system is documentation that contains key principles and guides on how to apply principles to specific technologies.

-Most important sections to explain
+The most important sections to explain are:

 - Color system
   - How to work with a colors